MonstrousSoftware/webgpu-xjolt/README.md

 # webgpu-xjolt

-Test to use xjolt.
+Test to use gdx-webgpu in combination with XJolt for physics.
-No snapshot is available to download.

 ## Platforms